This guide is a select list of reference and research resources covering Veterans' Resources.

 Joining Forces is a comprehensive national initiative to mobilize all sectors of society to give our service members and their families the opportunities and support they have earned.

 - Veterans Job Bank

-The Veterans Job Bank powered by NRD.gov provides Veterans with a central source for identifying Veteran-committed employment opportunities and helps employers to identify qualified Veterans.
-The Veterans Job Bank returns job opportunities based on search criteria entered by the user.
+The Veterans Job Bank is moving to the Veterans Employment Center on eBenefits.
+It offers Veterans a central source for identifying Veteran-committed employment opportunities and helps employers to identify qualified Veterans.
 Powered by a Google search, jobs are taken from various job boards that have posted jobs for Veterans.

 - Veterans Reemployment Portal on CareerOneStop

 Veterans Reemployment Portal on CareerOneStop (www.CareerOneStop.org/Vets) assists veterans with employment, training, career planning, financial and emotional help after military service.
 The site links veterans to local resources as well as offering a military-to-civilian job search based on military job title or military occupation code.

 - Veterans Retraining Assistance Program (VRAP)

 Looking for work?
 VA is accepting applications from eligible Vets between 35 and 60 for a new program that can offers money towards job training.
 It’s called VRAP which stands for Veterans Retraining Assistance Program.
 See if you are eligible and apply.
 The program is limited to 99,000 Vets and will end on March 31, 2014.

 VetJobs is available to help ALL members of "The United States Military Family".
 As of April 6, 2014, 67,072 REAL jobs are posted, up 22.77% over same day last year.!
 There is also an online Career Fair.